caligin/caligin.github.io/index.md

 Heya!
 I'm an errorist, weeaboo, technologist & ThoughtWorker.

-During my daily adventures in softwareland I end up with some thoughts or discussions that seem worth sharing, I'll try to record them here and broadcast on [my twitter account](https://twitter.com/Caligin35).
+During my daily adventures in softwareland I end up with some thoughts or discussions that seem worth sharing, I'll try to record them here and broadcast on [my Mastodon account](https://octodon.social/@caligin) (and on [birdsite](https://twitter.com/Caligin35) too).

 Hope that you'll find it useful!